f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab7.rst

 opportunity to make an unencrypted copy of the application traffic and send it to an external sensor such as an IDS for further security assessment.

-Return to the BIG-IP TMUI in Chrome and inspect the preconfigured IDS_Pool.
+1. Return to the BIG-IP TMUI in Chrome and inspect the preconfigured IDS_Pool.

-**Navigation:** Local Traffic > Pools > Pool List
+2. Navigate to **Local Traffic** > **Pools** > **Pool List**.

-Select the *IDS_Pool*, then click on the **Members** tab.
+3. Select the *IDS_Pool*, then click on the **Members** tab.

 ..
 Note:: Unencrypted traffic will be forwarded to this IP address.

-Attach the *IDS\_Pool* as a clone pool to the server side of the external virtual server.

-**Navigation:** Local Traffic > Virtual Servers > Virtual Server List > *EXT\_VIP\_10_1_10_30*.
+4. Attach the *IDS\_Pool* as a clone pool to the server side of the external virtual server by navigating to **Local Traffic** > **Virtual Servers** > V**irtual Server List** and clicking on *EXT\_VIP\_10_1_10_30*.

-Select **Advanced** from the pulldown at the top of the Configuration section to view advanced configuration options.
+5. Select **Advanced** from the pulldown at the top of the Configuration section to view advanced configuration options.

 .. image:: _images/advanced_options_dropdown.png

-Scroll to the configuration for Clone Pool (Client) and select **None**.
+6. Scroll to the configuration for Clone Pool (Client) and select **None**.

-Scroll to the configuration for Clone Pool (Server) and select **IDS_pool**.
+7. Scroll to the configuration for Clone Pool (Server) and select **IDS_pool**.

 |image60|

-Scroll to the bottom of the screen and click **Update**.

 ..
 Note:: Leave all other fields using the default values.

+8. Scroll to the bottom of the screen and click **Update**.

-Select the Putty application from the desktop on the jump host.
+9. Select the Putty application from the desktop on the jump host.

-Load **Lamp Server** from the sessions list.
+10. Load **Lamp Server** from the sessions list.

-Click **Open**.
+11. Click **Open**.
 Accept the certificate warning, if presented.
 You should be automatically logged in as the F5 user with certificate authentication.

-Input the TCPDUMP command to start capturing traffic:
+12. Input the TCPDUMP command to start capturing traffic:

 .. code-block:: console

     sudo tcpdump -n –i eth1 -c 200 port 8081

-Initiate another attempt to connect to the website via curl using the Cygwin application on the desktop.
-Position the windows on the desktop side-by-side so that you can see both the Putty session and the Cygwin session.
+13. Initiate another attempt to connect to the website via curl using the Cygwin application on the desktop.
+It may be helpful to position the windows on the desktop side-by-side so that you can see both the Putty session and the Cygwin session.

 .. code-block:: console